CBMcKiever/dotfiles/.config/nvim/README.md

 ## Package Management

 - **Mason**: A package manager for installing LSP servers, linters, and formatters.
-Used to ensure tools like lua_ls, tsserver, and gopls are installed.
+Used to ensure tools like lua_ls, ts_ls, and gopls are installed.
 Run `:Mason` in Neovim to view and manage packages.

 ## Keybinds